NeilCrosby/Turtle/README.markdown

     MAKE "y 30
     MAKE "z SUM :x :y ; z becomes 90
     MAKE "z SUM 60 -40 ; z becomes 20

+### IF _predicate_ _list_

+Available predicates are `EQUAL?`, `LESS?` and `GREATER`, followed by two tokens that evaluate to numbers.

+Here are some simple examples:

+    IF EQUAL?
+10 10 [ FD 10 ] ; pointer will move forward 10
+    IF EQUAL?
+8 10 [ FD 10]   ; nothing will happen
+    IF LESS?
+10 10 [ FD 10]   ; nothing will happen
+    IF LESS?
+10 5 [ FD 10]    ; nothing will happen
+    IF LESS?
+5 10 [ FD 10]    ; pointer will move forward 10
+    IF GREATER?
+10 10 [ FD 10]   ; nothing will happen
+    IF GREATER?
+5 10 [ FD 10]    ; nothing will happen
+    IF GREATER?
+10 5 [ FD 10]    ; pointer will move forward 10

+Of course, that's not very exciting.
+How about some variables?

+    MAKE "length 0

+    REPEAT 50 [
+        MAKE "length SUM :length 5
+        IF GREATER? :length 20 [ MAKE "length 5 ]
+        REPEAT 5 [ FD :length RT 30 ]
+    ]

+Here, we create a variable called 'length', and within a loop add 5 to it.
+We then check whether the length has become greater than 20, and if it has we reset it.

+If we wanted, we could even use a command like `SUM` within a predicate:

+    MAKE "length 0
+    MAKE "angle 0

+    PU RT 45 BK 190 LT 45 PD

+    REPEAT 50 [
+        MAKE "length SUM :length 5
+        MAKE "angle SUM :angle 2
+        IF GREATER?
+SUM :length :angle 90 [ MAKE "length 2 ]
+        FD :length RT :angle
+    ]

 ## Tests